outdoorbits/case-for-little-backup-box/Raspberry_Pi_5/README.md

 ![Case for Raspberry Pi 5](https://github.com/outdoorbits/case-for-little-backup-box/blob/main/Raspberry_Pi_5/images/case_raspberry_pi_5.png)

 ## Variant for using an integrated NVMe SSD

+Caution: When accessing large amounts of data, the SSD can easily overheat.
+There is a real risk of data loss!
+This variant should not be used without active cooling of the SSD.
+Perhaps a corresponding SSD adapter board will come onto the market.

 If an SSD expansion is to be integrated, only the bottom of the housing needs to be replaced.
 This will be some 10 mm higher than the standard.

 After modifications <a href="https://geekworm.com/products/x1002">Geekworm X1002</a> can be used.
 But it needs to be modified: